aptech/docs/docs/CR-getTrRow.rst

 Format
 ----------------
 .. function:: getTrRow(a, row)

-    :param a: NxK matrix
+    :param a:
-    :type a: TODO
+    :type a: NxK matrix

-    :param row: The row of the matrix to extract.
+    :param row:
-    :type row: TODO
+    :type row: The row of the matrix to extract

     :returns: y (*TODO*), A 1xK row vector.